 Add enough crushed ice to make the drink thick and frozen; about 3 to 4 cups.
-This first batch should give you roughly 5 cups of margarita mixture.
-Pour the margarita in a large pitcher and place in the fridge or freezer.
+This first batch should give you roughly 5 cups of mixture.
+Pour the mixture in a large pitcher and place in the fridge or freezer.

 Repeat the blending process to make the second batch and pour into the pitcher.
 Now you should have about 10 cups.
 If you want to make this ahead, cover the pitcher and place in the freezer until ready to use a few hours up to a couple of days.

-Just before serving, pour in 1 cup of sparkling water for 10 cups or 1/2 cup for 5 cups of margarita mixture.
+Just before serving, pour in 1 cup of sparkling water for 10 cups or 1/2 cup for 5 cups.

 Gently stir in the sparkling water and pour into the prepared glasses.